erictapen/typst-invoice/README.md

 ## Scope

 This template should work well for freelancers and small companies in the german market, that don't have an existing system in place for order tracking.
-Or to put it the other way round; This template is for people that mostly have to fulfill outside requirements with their invoices and don't so much benefit from extensive tracking themselfes.
+Or to put it the other way round; This template is for people that mostly have to fulfill outside requirements with their invoices and don't so much benefit from extensive tracking themselves.

 ## Features